Interact with the Smart Contract

 • Connect your wallet to the XRPL EVM using MetaMask or other compatible tools.

-• Choose Devnet or Testnet details below.
+• Choose Mainnet or Testnet details below.

-XRPL EVM Devnet Network Details
+XRPL EVM Network Details

 1. Smart Contract ABI